encarsia/gpt/README.md

 - import your stuff from SD card
 - rename files in a more logical order than according to the GoPro naming convention
-- overview of your footage, directly rename folders
+- keep an eye on your footage, directly rename folders
 - create timelapse videos from your stuff via FFmpeg
 - localization: English, German
-- open older content as Kdenlive project
+- open folder content as Kdenlive project
 - extended application window with fancy video preview and media information (requires GStreamer and MediaInfo)

 ### YOU MUST BE JOKING!